close icon-linkedin icon-twitter icon-facebook icon-mail icon-google-plus icon-search icon-phone icon-instagram

 Central Litigation

-Even if you decide to follow the traditional route and validate your European patent in individual countries, you will still need to decide whether to opt your patent in or out of the competence of the UPC.
-The NLO patent attorneys can help you along the way.
+If you decide to follow the traditional patent route and validate your European patent in individual countries, you still need to decide whether to opt your patent "in" or "out" of the competence of the Unitary Patent Court.
+Our NLO patent attorneys can help you along the way.

-The existing litigation route, involving litigation before the national courts, will still be available during a 7 year transitional period for non-unitary patents, so parties in patent in disputes can choose which route best suits their IP strategy.
+The traditional litigation route, involving litigation before the national courts, will remain available during a 7 year transitional period from the entry into force of the UPC Agreement.
+Such an option is only available for non-unitary patents.
+Parties in patent disputes relating to nationally-validated European patents can thus choose which Court best suits their IP strategy.

-An opt-out must be filed and registered with the court’s online system if you wish to ensure that disputes relating to your patent will not be brought before the UPC, but before national courts.
+An opt-out must be filed and registered within the Court’s online system if you wish to ensure that disputes relating to your patent cannot be brought before the UPC, but only before national courts.
 Although an opt-out can be filed at any time, and can be withdrawn, an opt-out can only be filed once.

-One of the quirks of the new system is the possibility for traditional European applications to be “pinned” either inside or outside the competence of the UPC.
-Before an opt-out is filed, if court proceedings are initiated at the UPC by a third party, your patent will be pinned within the competence of the UPC, where it is vulnerable to central revocation.
+One of the quirks of the Unitary Patent system is the possibility for traditional nationally-validated European patents to be “pinned” either inside or outside the competence of the UPC.
+If court proceedings are initiated at the Unitary Patent Court by the patent proprietor or by a third party, the patent is pinned forever within the competence of the Unitary Patent Court, where it is vulnerable to central revocation.

-Similarly, if an opt-out is filed, a third party can prevent you from withdrawing your opt-out by commencing litigation in national court.
-This would pin your European patent outside of the UPC, thus removing your opportunity for central enforcement under the new system.
+Similarly, if an opt-out has been filed, a third party can prevent you from withdrawing your opt-out by commencing litigation in national court.
+This pins your European patent outside of the UPC, thus removing your opportunity for central enforcement under the new system.

 Central enforcement

-Aside from the potential cost savings, the biggest attraction of the new system for patentees will be the ability to centrally enforce your patent.
+Aside from the potential cost savings, the biggest attraction of the Unitary Patent system for patentees is the ability to centrally enforce your patent.
 This means the possibility of pan-European preliminary and final injunctions, in a single legal procedure.

-Litigation to enforce your patent can be started at one of the local or regional divisions or the central division.
+Litigation to enforce your patent starts at one of the local or regional divisions or the central division.
 Depending on the identity of the alleged infringer and the state in which the alleged infringement is taking place, you may have a choice as to where to start court proceedings.

 Central invalidation

-For third parties, the biggest benefit of the new system is the possibility for central revocation.
-Under the new system, the UPC can invalidate a European patent, whether a ‘bundle’ of national patents or a Unitary Patent in one procedure.
-The central court will also be able to issue a declaration of non-infringement which will be valid in all participating member countries.
+For third parties, the biggest benefit of the Unitary Patent system is the possibility for central revocation.
+Under the Unitary Patent system, the Unitary Patent Court invalidates a European patent, whether a ‘bundle’ of national patents or a Unitary Patent, in one procedure.
+The UPC is also able to issue a declaration of non-infringement which is valid in all participating member countries.

-For invalidations and declarations of non-infringement, only the central division will be competent.
-It will not therefore be possible to start such proceedings at the local or regional divisions.
+For invalidations and declarations of non-infringement, only the central division is competent.
+It is not possible to start such proceedings at the local or regional divisions.

-The decision on whether to participate in the new system, and the extent to which you do so can depend on several considerations:
+The decision on whether to use the UPC or national courts for litigation and revocation actions can depend on several considerations:

-• the number of countries where protection is desired;
+• the number of countries where the European patent is in force;

-There is no straightforward “one size fits all” strategy: the best option will vary from case to case.
-It goes without saying that the advisors at NLO are closely monitoring the developments regarding the new system.
-Therefore, it is recommended to discuss the strategic options with your contact person at NLO.
+There is no straightforward “one size fits all” strategy: the best option varies from case to case.
+It goes without saying that the experts at NLO closely monitor the developments regarding the Unitary Patent system.
+Feel free to discuss the strategic options with your contact person at NLO.